-Maintaining his roots in journalism, where he began his career at age sixteen as a stringer for the Associated Press and later earned a Pulitzer Prize nomination, Craig appears regularly on national television including CNBC, CNN, and Bloomberg TV, discussing issues that range from litigation and corporate governance to the latest developments in cybersecurity.
-He has also written for The New York Times, The Washington Post, The Wall Street Journal, and Financial Times.
-Craig’s deep media background is another asset in his representation of major companies as he is always sensitive to the “headline risk” in high profile matters.

-A former award-winning journalist, Mr. Newman appears regularly on national television and has written for The New York Times, The Washington Post, The Wall Street Journal, and Financial Times.
+A former journalist, Mr. Newman is a regular contributor to The New York Times and other leading media outlets including CNN and MSNBC.
 Mr. Newman's deep media background is another asset in his representation of major companies as he is always sensitive to the “headline risk” in high profile matters.